CAREER PLANNING

 Identifying your training needs is just the first step.
 A lot more goes into employee training.
 You will need to find time for learning, and your employer will need to facilitate it without interrupting the workflow,

-Therefore, you need to lookup several options and find the most cost-effective one.
+Therefore, you need to look up several options and find the most cost-effective one.
 You can look up several online courses and list the best-reviewed yet affordable options.
-If you need technical training, you can front an accredited certification course instead of a degree.
+If you need technical training, you can attend an accredited certification course instead of a degree.

 Express Your Loyalty / Commitment to the Company